tranvansang/express-transformer/README.md

 )
 ```

-- Without `force`, the transformation chain only fixes if the input contains a malformed (non data) value.
+- Without `force`, the transformation chain only fixes if the input contains a malformed (non array, non object) value.

 ```javascript
 app.get('/products/set-categories',